openhp/ServiceDisplay/README.md

 <img src="./m_tft_howitlooks2.jpg" width="800"><br><br>

 ## License
-GPLv3. <br><br>
+© 2018-2021 D.A.A.
+All rights reserved; gonzho AT web.de; https://github.com/openhp/ServiceDisplay/.<br>

+Text, media and other materials licensed under [CC-BY-SA License v4.0](https://creativecommons.org/licenses/by-sa/4.0/).<br>
+Attribution: You must clearly attribute Valden Service Display (https://github.com/openhp/ServiceDisplay/) original work in any derivative works.<br>
+Share and Share Alike: If you make modifications or additions to the content you re-use, you must license them under the CC-BY-SA License v4.0 or later.<br>
+Indicate changes: If you make modifications or additions, you must indicate in a reasonable fashion that the original work has been modified.<br>
+You are free: to share and adapt the material for any purpose, even commercially, as long as you follow the license terms.<br>

+The firmware source code licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html). <br>
 This product is distributed in the hope that it will be useful,	but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.<br><br>
+See the GNU General Public License for more details.<br>

+For third-party libraries licenses used in this project please refer to those libraries.<br>

 ## Author
 <br>